dart-lang/site-www/src/resources/dart-3-migration.md

       sdk: '>=3.0.0 <4.0.0'
     ```

-Note that to use the new Dart 3 features you have to update the language version
+To use the new Dart 3 features you have to update the language version
-to 3.0, and thus you'll also get the Dart 3 versioned changes at the same time.
+to 3.0.
+This gets you the Dart 3 versioned changes at the same time.

 ### Dart 3 backwards compatibility

-Many packages and apps migrated to use null safety with Dart 2.12 or later are
+Many packages and apps that used null safety with Dart 2.12 or later are
-likely be backwards compatible with Dart 3.
-This is possible as for any package where
+likely backwards compatible with Dart 3.
+This is possible for any package where
-the lower bound of the SDK constraint is 2.12.0 or higher, pub will allow
+the lower bound of the SDK constraint is 2.12.0 or higher.

-resolution even when the upper bound is limited to versions below 3.0.0.
+[Dart's pub tool](/guides/packages) allows resolution even when the upper bound is limited to versions below 3.0.0.
 For
 example, a package with the following constraint will be allowed to resolve with
 a Dart 3.x SDK, as pub will re-interpret the upper-constraint `<3.0.0` as `<4.0.0`
 when the lower constraint is `2.12` or higher: